 One of the most important learning skills you can help your child to develop is to become an independent learner.

 Children who are more independent learners tend to have more self-confidence and have a greater sense that they are in control of their learning.
 Encouraging independent learning can happen from a young age, but it can be hard for parents who are not trained teachers to know when they are giving too much help and when they are not giving enough.
-If you regularly help your child with their homework, there are a few simple steps you can take to help your child become more independent learners.
+If you regularly help your child with their homework, there are a few simple steps you can take to help your child become a more independent learner.

 - Help your child to answer the first question or two in an activity then allow them to do the next ones by themselves.
 Encourage them to get the answer themselves, but if they are struggling it may help them to point out how you would find the answer.